ITfoxtec/FoxIDs.Kubernetes-CD/multi_nodes/README.md

    - Argo CD (optional): `argocd.test-multi-nodes.foxids.com`
    - OpenSearch Dashboards (optional): `opensearch.test-multi-nodes.foxids.com`
 3. Replace placeholder emails `xxx@my-domain.com` with valid addresses.
+4. For production, edit [letsencrypt-issuer.yaml](app/cluster-issuer/letsencrypt-issuer.yaml) to switch the Let's Encrypt ClusterIssuer from staging to production (update the ACME server URL) and be mindful of rate limits.
-4. Configure DNS records for all required hostnames after (or while) obtaining the Ingress controller public IP.
+5. Configure DNS records for all required hostnames after (or while) obtaining the Ingress controller public IP.
 Do this early so Let's Encrypt can validate domains for certificate issuance.

 ## Accessing the Kubernetes Cluster